EternityYW/Metacognitive-Prompting/README.md

 The diagram features three columns, from left to right, representing the high-level metacognitive stages, specific metacognitive prompts fed into the LLM, and the LLM's corresponding outputs.
 Prompts in the middle column are collectively fed into the LLM as a single input during the experiments.

-For our experiments, we compare our proposed MP with standard prompting (StP) and chain-of-thought (CoT) prompting.
+For our experiments, we compare our proposed MP with standard prompting (SP) and chain-of-thought (CoT) prompting.
 Each of these is conducted under zero-shot and manual 5-shot prompting.
 For exemplars used under 5-shot learning settings, they are randomly selected from the training set of each dataset.

 The full set of prompts used when applying MP, StP, and CoT under zero-shot and 5-shot settings can be obtained in "[./prompts](./prompts/)".